Free screenings of movies with Hudson Valley connections

 The goal is for each film in the Crier series to have a connection to the Hudson Valley, either in its subject matter or the people who worked on it.
 Gamma’s documentaries fit the bill: The Valley of Music documents Hudson Valley musicians, and The Beat Goes On focuses on 12 drummers.
 The Feb.
 7 screening will be Justin Van Voorhiss’ Slate Yourself, a found-footage comedy about what it takes to make it as a filmmaker that was co-written by Keaton Weiss of Beacon.

 In December, Gamma showed two films he made with Weiss, whom he met on a film set in 2007: a short called America that chronicles the daily life of a homeless man as he remembers the affluent life he led before the market crash of 2008, and The Lost City Diaries, a documentary about the history of Newburgh.

 Filmmakers who would like their works considered for the series can email Gamma at firstname.lastname@example.org.

 “There are so many filmmakers out there,” Gamma says.
 “They enter film festivals and have to pay a fee for their film to be evaluated for participation.
 Or they have to rent a place in the city to screen it, at a high cost.
-This, on the other hand, is an opportunity to get it out there for an interested audience without paying anything.”The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+This, on the other hand, is an opportunity to get it out there for an interested audience without paying anything.”The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.